 Lisa's Grilled Steaks

-- rib-eye or sirloin steaks- at least an inch thick
+4rib-eye or sirloin steaks; at least an inch thick

-- moores original marinade (i buy at wal-mart)
+1 cMoore's original marinade (I buy at Wal-mart)

-2. Remove the steaks from their packaging and sprinkle them with a generous amount of the Cavender's Greek Seasoning.
-Put in container with lid or zip lock bag and add 1 cup of Moore's Marinade and melted butter.
+- Put in a container with lid or Ziploc bag and add 1 cup of Moore's marinade and melted butter.
 Turn to coat well and put in fridge 1 hour or overnight.
 Turn several times so marinade soaks in well.

-9. Remove the steaks from the grill and allow to rest on plate for 5 minutes before serving.
-The resting period is important so that the juices don’t run out when you cut into the rib-eye, so be patient!
+- Remove the steaks from the grill and allow to rest on a plate for 5 minutes before serving.
+The resting period is important so that the juices don’t run out when you cut into the rib-eye, so be patient.
 Enjoy!